Optionals

 and I use a Discriminated Union to save the different input commands.
 The type is just

-do the transformation of converting the input string
+named Command. parseCommand do the transformation of converting the input string

-.
+to such a Command.
 The interesting thing is.
 Parsing could fail, but you don’t see

-a Command option
+a Command option for this function.

-is nice, but if you anyway build a custom type,
+This is a general idea.
+Sure option is nice, but if you anyway build a custom type,

 you can make the “None”, “NotExistence” or “Invalid” a part of your type.
 Here I just

-that contains an Invalid
+have a Command that contains an Invalid case.

 |